 - One Health: Understanding AMR

 - One Health: 10 ways to tackle antimicrobial resistance

 - What does a future One Health world look like?

 - Tackling emerging problems with One Health approaches: Zika virus

 - Vector-borne infectious disease management from a One Health perspective

 - Tuberculosis: a new old problem

-In recognition of the significance of the One Health concept, 2 FEMS journals that publish on the health of humans and that of their environment, Pathogens and Disease and FEMS Microbiology Ecology, are teaming up to organize a joint thematic issue on the theme of One Health .
+In recognition of the significance of the One Health concept, 2 FEMS journals that publish on the health of humans and that of their environment, Pathogens and Disease and FEMS Microbiology Ecology, have teamed up to organize joint thematic issues on the theme of One Health:

 Worldwide, infections are resuming their role as highly effective killing diseases, as current treatments are failing to respond to the growing problem of antimicrobial resistance (AMR).
 In this minireview, the impact of AMR in healthcare systems and the major bacteria behind it are highlighted.
 Ecological aspects of AMR evolution and the complexity of its molecular mechanisms are explained.
 Major concepts, such as intrinsic, acquired and adaptive resistance, as well as tolerance and heteroresistance, are also clarified.
 More importantly, the problematic of biofilms and their role in AMR, namely their main resistance and tolerance mechanisms, are elucidated.
 Finally, some of the most promising anti-biofilm strategies being investigated are reviewed.